11 Millennials' Traits You Should Know About Before You Hire Them

 Instant Gratification & Recognition

-- What this means for you: During the recruiting process, tell them about how important the position is and that they will be making a valuable contribution to the company.
+- What this means for you: During the recruiting process, tell Millenial candidates about how important the position is and that they will be making a valuable contribution to the company.
 Once hired, recognize their accomplishments publicly.
-At PwC, Sondra Dryer did this my implementing a milestone rewards program.
+While working at PwC, Sondra Dryer did this by implementing a milestone rewards program.
 This type of recognition encourages Millennials to work hard and increases their job satisfaction.

 Work-Life Balance & Flexibility

-- What this means for you: Communicate that your company values work-life balance and tell them about sponsored events outside the work place, benefits, charity and volunteer work you support, and any fitness or health related programs that you provide for your employees.
-In addition, let them know that as long as they are meeting deadlines and goals and attending meetings, their time-in/time-out is up to them.
+- What this means for you: Communicate that your company values work-life balance.
+Tell them about sponsored events outside the workplace, benefits, charity and volunteer work you support, and any fitness or health-related programs that you provide for your employees.
+You can also let them know that as long as they are meeting deadlines and goals and attending meetings, their time-in/time-out is up to them.
 If possible, give them the option to work from home on occasion.